Source Transformation/Data Mapping

 You’ll now create the mapping between the two.
 To start this mapping, select the “Mapping” tab in the Data Mapper, then you’ll need to create the structural format of the output.
 To do this, you want to create one logical structure for each inbound Data Element, which is the root element of the XMLized flat data.

-To begin, drag and drop the XCSData element (Source, left column) onto the stylesheet XSLT element (center panel).
+To begin, drag & drop the XCSData element (Source, left column) onto the stylesheet XSLT element (center panel).
 The blue XCSData element will now appear below the stylesheet element, as shown above.

 Note: The red V that appears on your node, indicating a mapped element.

-Note: You’ll want to drag and drop your element on top of the style sheet element so that you see the gray bar above it and then release.
+Note: You’ll want to drag & drop your element on top of the style sheet element so that you see the gray bar above it and then release it.
 If you make a mistake, you can delete mapping elements by right-clicking and selecting “Delete” from the context menu.

 Now you will have a number of records in the inbound file, each of which needs to be mapped to a picture element in the XML output.
 To handle this looping structure, use the XSLT palette (above the main mapping panel).

 Select the Flow Control tab in the XSLT palette.
-Drag and drop the for-each element onto the PhotoAlbum element.
+Next, drag & drop the for-each element onto the PhotoAlbum element.
 You’ll now see the blue for-each element added to the mapping.

 Note: The XSLT palette of structures and functions at the top allows you to do anything you can do by programming via the eiConsole’s drag & drop process.